Find Affordable College Courses

 Villanova, PA

-Villanova University did quite well in this year’s ranking of the best schools for economics students.
-It came in at #6 on the list.
+Villanova University ranked #6 on this year’s Best Economics Schools in Pennsylvania list.
 Villanova is a fairly large private not-for-profit school located in the large suburb of Villanova.

 After completing their degree, economics graduates from Villanova carry an average student debtload of $26,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $662.